 The first thing you’ll notice even before you enter the Depot for WhistleStop is the smell.
 The atmosphere is saturated with the unmistakable and unmatched odor of various types of smoking meat, and this is the good stuff – five different competitions will take place over the weekend.
 Come at the right time, and you get to help judge bar-b-que or wings.

-WhistleStop may have started with meat, but with each passing year it’s increasingly coming into its own as a music festival with headlining acts Sister Hazel and Kansas, along with a great roster of area artists.
+WhistleStop may have started with meat, but with each passing year it’s increasingly coming into its own as a music festival with headlining acts Survivor and Spin Doctors, along with a great roster of area artists.

 Click here for more information on all the fun!